ymadz/appdev/finalproject/readme.md

 - `/logout/` – to securely sign out
 - `/register/` – for new user signup
 - All key dashboard views are protected using Django's `@login_required` decorator.

 ---

+## ⚠️ Challenges Encountered

+### Data Encoding
+- Hash encoding was used as a lightweight method to handle categorical values such as `work_rate` and `player_positions` quickly and efficiently.

+### Model Generalization
+- Addressed early signs of overfitting by using an 80/20 train-test split and monitoring performance metrics like RMSE and R² on both datasets.

+### Authentication
+- Implemented Django’s authentication system securely, managing session handling and redirect logic to ensure users must log in to access the dashboard.

+### Dashboard Design
+- Balanced simplicity with clarity: minimal layout, selected visualizations, and responsive design using Bootstrap for a professional and user-friendly UI.
+"""

+---